hqtoan94/hqtoan94.github.io/_posts/2020-05-12-create-personal-blog-using-jekyll-and-github-pages.md

   description:
 ---

 It's hard to pick the right platform to start writing.
 I've been stuck for years just to choose my favo one (`Wordpress, Medium, Hexo, Jekyll, ...`).
 Finally, I decided to use Jekyll as my main writing platform.
 So I would like to share the process I've been through to setup Jekyll and deploy the site to Github Pages.
 Hope that this could help you to own a blog and start to share your stories.
-Believe me, It really great to share with people your stories.
+Believe me, It is really great to share with people your stories.

 ### Why Jekyll + Github Pages?

 Jekyll got me the first look because of its flexibility, I could tell you guys a bunch of things that Jekyll can do for you like customizing the CSS or the plugins.
 As a developer, I'm way excited in code highlight feature when writing technical posts.

-With Github Pages, it's a part of Github so we could leverage a lot of cool features which Github provided for us.
-In this post, I also show you guys deployment process which utilize Travis (they allow free pipelines for public repository).
+With Github Pages, it's a part of Github so we could leverage a lot of cool features which is provided by Github.
+In this post, I also show you guys the deployment process which utilizes Travis (they allow free pipelines for public repository).

 Okay.
 Let's get started.